Archanam5282/Movie-Recommendation-by-Collaborative-Filtering-for-Netflix-Data/README.md

 RMSE is just the square root of MSE.
 The predicted values can be positive or negative as they under or overestimates the actual value.
 Squaring the residuals, averaging the squares, and taking the square root gives us the RMSE error.

-## Description of the codes
+## Description of the files
-ProjectReport.pdf  - project report that include the documentation and results
+ProjectReport.pdf  - project report that include the documentation and results.

 There are 5 codes in the SCR folder :
-(The clear description is given in the report and in the jupyter notbook)

 1) Netflix_problem1 - ALS approach (Revising)